vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

      - Only provider administrators need access to the TKG management cluster.
 This prevents tenants from attempting to connect to the TKG management cluster.
 ### Network Requirements

-As per the defined architecture below is the list of required networks:
+As per the defined architecture, the list of required networks includes:

 |**Network Type**|**DHCP Service**|<p>**Description & Recommendations**</p><p></p>|
 | :- | :- | :- |